-Designing information-abundant websites
+Designing information-abundant websitesissues and recommendations

 Erstpublikation in: International Journal of Human-Computer Studies, Vol. 47, No. 1, July, pp. 5-29